visdesignlab/Sanguine/backend/README.md

 ## Development Environment Quick Start

 This API uses pipenv and django to serve up the dynamically queried data.
-To install all the needed packages please make sure you have pipenv installed globally.
+To install all the needed packages, please make sure you have pipenv installed globally.
 If you need instructions for setting it up, check [here](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
 Once  pipenv is installed, you can set up a virtual environment and install all python dependencies with `pipenv install`.

-Once pipenv has finished setting up, run `pipenv serve` to run a local development server at http://127.0.0.1:8000/.
+Once pipenv has finished setting up, run `pipenv run serve` to run a local development server at http://127.0.0.1:8000/.

 **NOTE**: You will need access to the University of Utah health records database with a VPN to query any data.